gabrielfalcao/gspec/README.md

-# Hawkeye
+# gspec

-A weekend experiment on making a pretty test runner for go.
+It started as a weekend experiment on making a pretty test runner for go, then I started to write some base tests using conventional go test libraries and building my own assertion based such axioms.

-It's not but a very simple prototype on using go's own ast package to parse a file, finds its specs and run them.
+## how it works

+everything is synchronous, I built it for myself so I can have an efficient TDD flow with unit tests in go.
+The main idea is to reduce as much as possible the friction in: writing, running and debugging tests in go.

 ## playing